CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 status: {}
 ```

 In this template we would like to parametrize at least two of the values: the `storage` size and the `storage class`.
-One allows the user to grow or shrink the space in disk used, and the second allows to change the driver used for the storage.
+One allows the user to use more or less disk space, and the second allows to change the driver used for the storage.
 The resulting file would be something like this:

 ```yaml
 apiVersion: v1